 1. Determine what you're testing.

-The first step in any heuristic evaluation is to determine exactly what you're testing.
-This means identifying the interface you're evaluating and the specific usability aspects you want to evaluate.
+The first step in a heuristic evaluation is determining exactly what you're testing.
+This means narrowing the scope to keep the evaluation focused.

 2. Clearly define context and goals.